 2. Pay attention to the horses that won the Derby prep races.

-The last six Derby winners won their final prep race leading up to Derby.
+The last seven Derby winners won their final prep race leading up to Derby.

 3. Unlike casinos where odds are set by the house, horses' odds reflect how people are actually betting.